Asset protection is a philosophy and way of life

 Put shares and other ‘safe’ assets in my ‘trading’ Family Trust?

 That is naughty and wrong.
 Remember Michael Jackson’s song: One bad apple spoils the whole darn bunch.
 Do not mix ‘risky assets’ (such as a business) with safe assets (such as shares).
 Instead, build a family trust for the ‘risky’ business assets.
-And build a separate family trust (‘clean skin trust’) for the safe assets.
+And build a separate family trust (‘clean skin trust’) for safe assets.
 Remember, as well as a ‘clean skin trust’ you may have other ‘safe havens’.
 These include your ‘non-working non-risk spouse’ and superannuation.

 8. I am a professional with my own Professional Indemnity insurance

 Instead, it is better to have 1. good business systems 2. good business structure 3. no assets in your name 4. assets in ‘safe harbours’.
-Depending on the State, some professionals such as doctors, auditors and lawyers cannot share profit or operate through a family trust or a unit trust.
+Depending on the state, some professionals such as doctors, auditors and lawyers cannot share profit or operate through a family trust or a unit trust.
 Professional and business owners should:

 9. Personal Guarantees

 Banks and trade creditors love to lock in as many people as possible to secure the debt.
 You, your spouse, your mum and dad, your children are all useful cannon fodder to a lender.
 Often you spend years setting up your asset protection only to find the ‘safe house’ spouse signs an ‘innocent-looking’ piece of paper called a ‘personal guarantee’.
 At times this may be fine.
-For example, if your spouse is buying a house then it may be fine to guarantee the mortgage.
-But fight back.asset protection
+For example, if your spouse is buying a house then it may be acceptable to guarantee the mortgage.
+But fight back.

-We had one situation where (by mistake) mum and dad were both directors of a company.
+We had one situation where (by mistake) Mum and Dad were both directors of a company.
 The bank demanded both sign personal guarantees for the companies’ new overdraft.
 We got involved and Mum refused to sign.
-Instead, they amended the company constitution to allow a one director company.
+Instead, they amended the company constitution to allow a one-director company.
 Dad then applied as a single director to the same person at the same bank.
 The wife was no longer required to sign a guarantee.
 The company got the overdraft.

 Think twice before allowing the ‘safe house’ spouse to sign guarantees.